morgendagen/Unraid-Secure-WebGUI/src/usr/local/emhttp/plugins/ACME/README.md

 **Disclaimer:**

-- This plugin modifies SSL settings in Unraid, specifically the self-signed certificate located in `/boot/config/ssl/certs/`.
+- This plugin modifies SSL settings in Unraid, specifically overwriting the self-signed certificate located in `/boot/config/ssl/certs/`.

 ¹ Pull requests welcome!
 Contributions to add support for other ACME providers and challenge types are encouraged.
 Head over to the [GitHub repository](https://github.com/morgendagen/Unraid-WebGUI-SSL) to contribute.